+7. Neuroscience Program, Vanderbilt University, Nashville TN 37235, USA.

+8. Department of Ophthalmology and Visual Sciences, Vanderbilt University Medical Center, Nashville TN 37232, USA.

 Keywords: Acetylcholine; neurophysiology; monkey; basal forebrain; cognition

-*Correspondence: .edu
+*Correspondence: Christos.Constantinidis.1@vanderbilt.edu

 Summary

 Acetylcholine in the neocortex is critical for executive function.
 Degeneration of the basal forebrain cholinergic system is associated with cognitive decline in aging and Alzheimer’s disease.
-Cholinergic agonists and acetylcholinesterase inhibitors as does intermittent electrical stimulation of the cortical source of acetylcholine, the Nucleus Basalis (NB) of Meynert.
-Here we tested how NB stimulation working memory behavior and alters its neural code.
-NB stimulation increased dorsolateral prefrontal activity during the delay period of working memory tasks but did not strengthen phasic responses to the optimal visual stimulus of each neuron. performance attractor network more stable and more of prefrontal neural activity neuromodulatory tone.
+Cholinergic agonists and acetylcholinesterase inhibitors can restore cholinergic function, as does intermittent electrical stimulation of the cortical source of acetylcholine, the Nucleus Basalis (NB) of Meynert.
+Here we tested how NB stimulation affects working memory behavior and alters its neural code.
+NB stimulation increased dorsolateral prefrontal activity during the delay period of spatial working memory tasks and broadened selectivity for stimuli but did not strengthen phasic responses to the optimal visual stimulus of each neuron.
+Paradoxically, despite this decrease in neuronal selectivity, performance improved in many task conditions.
+Simulations of a bump attractor network revealed that degraded selectivity of individual neurons by NB stimulation was not incompatible with improved performance: mnemonic activity was more stable and more resistant to distractors.
+On the other hand, performance under NB stimulation declined for conditions involving a distractor appearing close to the stimulus, for which modeling also predicted lower ability of the network to achieve precise stimulus discrimination.
+Our results indicate that stimulation of the cholinergic forebrain increases prefrontal neural activity, and this neuromodulatory tone can improve cognitive performance, subject to a precision - stability tradeoff.

 Introduction